 17. Australian National Maritime Museum

-The Australian National Maritime Museum (ANMM) is Australia’s national centre for maritime collections, research, exhibitions and archaeology.
+The Australian National Maritime Museum (ANMM) is Australia’s national centre for maritime collections, research, exhibitions, and archaeology.
+The museum was opened in 1991 as part of a significant Darling Harbour redevelopment project.

 Besides the free, permanent galleries, the ANMM hosts an ever-changing program of temporary exhibitions and a fleet of historic craft at its wharves in Darling Harbour.